crolfs47/odin-rails-members-only/README.md

 # odin-rails-members-only
 ## The Odin Project - Members Only

-Build a website where users can register, login, and write blog posts.
+Build an app where users can register, login, and write blog posts.
 Only logged-in users can see who wrote a post.

 ## Languages/Technologies used:
  - Rails